What do the National Care Standards mean for caregivers

 What will this mean for children and young people?

-Children and young people coming into care will receive information about their caregiver, and have the opportunity to visit you, before they are placed with you.
-This will help them understand how your family runs (such as rules and routines) and give them the opportunity to see where they will be living and what the neighbourhood is like.
-You’ll need to share this information with your caregiver social worker.
+Children and young people coming into care will be given information about their caregiver, and have the opportunity to visit you, before they come to live with you.
+This will help them understand a bit about your family, the way you do things (such as routines) and give them the chance to see where they will be living and what the neighbourhood is like.
+We'll work with you to put this information together with your caregiver social worker.

 They’ll also receive information about their rights and entitlements under the National Care Standards, and how to make a complaint if they feel they’re not getting the level of care they are entitled to.